vglinka/storage-facade-sessionstorage/README.md

 const storage = createStorage({
   use: new SessionStorageInterface(),
-  // If you are using cache,
+  // If you are using a cache, do not create more than one instance
-  // don't create more than one instance at the same time
+  // with the same `name` property at the same time
   useCache: true, // false by default
+  name: 'settings', // Storage name, optional, default: 'storage'
-  asyncMode: false, // sessionStorage is synchronous storage
+  asyncMode: false, // sessionStorage is synchronous storage });
-  name: 'settings', // Storage name, optional
-});

 // If an initialization error occurs,